MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Hyper-V-virtual-machines.md

 ## <a name="BKMK_Live"></a>Back up virtual machines configured for live migration
 When virtual machines are involved in live migration DPM can continue to protect them as long as the DPM protection agent is installed on the Hyper-V host.
 The way in which DPM protects them will depend on the type of live migration involved.

--   **Live migration within a cluster**— When a virtual machine is migrated within a cluster DPM detects the migration, and backs up the virtual machine from the new cluster node without any requirement for user intervention.
+-   **Live migration within a cluster** - When a virtual machine is migrated within a cluster DPM detects the migration, and backs up the virtual machine from the new cluster node without any requirement for user intervention.
 Because the storage location hasn't changed, DPM continues with express full backups.
 In a scaled scenario with two DPM servers to protect the cluster, a virtual machine that is protected by DPM1 continues to be protected by DPM1, no matter where the virtual machine is migrated.

--   **Live migration outside the cluster**—When a virtual machine is migrated between stand-alone servers, different clusters, or between a stand-alone server and a cluster, DPM detects the migration, and can back up the virtual machine without user intervention.
+-   **Live migration outside the cluster** - When a virtual machine is migrated between stand-alone servers, different clusters, or between a stand-alone server and a cluster, DPM detects the migration, and can back up the virtual machine without user intervention.
                    But there are some requirements:

     -   The Hyper-V hosts for the virtual machines must be located in a System Center VMM cloud on a VMM server running at least System Center 2012 with SP1.